Q-TT/Chinese-learning-browser-based-game-project/README.md

 * He got 5/5 correct, which was identified as “Lose”
 * He wanted to practice the wong works again
 * He then got 10/10 correct, he was able to unlock the next level
 * Days later, he came back and wanted to see all the words he got wrong before and practice on them.
-He selected the “Redo List” theme to practice on all the words he got wrong before.
+He selected the “Redo List” theme to practice on all the words he got wrong before **(Out of MVP scope)**

 #### John as the user:
 * He wants to practice on his Chinese’s pronunciation